 In Faronics Insight, right click on an individual student’s thumbnail to access monitoring features .

 - Support students by using Remote Control to control their computer.
-This lets you intervene and correct effectively and can be done in tandem with the Show Student feature.
+This lets you intervene and correct effectively.

 - View Student Internet History, View Student Application History, or View Running Programs to determine the level of on-task behaviour they may be exhibiting.
 Intervene respectfully, if necessary, or follow up after class.